-The Excluding GST
+The charges are as follows: Excluding GST

 (a) transfer or assign the lease \$153.50

 (b) enter into a sublease \$153.50

 10. Standard charges under the Building Act 2004

 The Building Act 2004 allows the council to impose fees and charges for and recover costs of exercising or performing any of its functions, powers, or duties under the Act or under the regulations.